You are not alone.

 Your library card gives you access to so much.

-Take advantage of free computer classes, assistance for job seekers, personal finance information, and resources for parents, not to mention books, ebooks, movies, and audio on any subject you can imagine.
+Take advantage of free computer classes, assistance for job seekers, personal finance information, literacy assistance and resources for parents, not to mention books, ebooks, movies, and audio on any subject you can imagine.
 And you can always contact a helpful librarian with any question -- even if you don't have a library card, we're glad to help you!